phalcon-orphanage/docs/en/reference/phql.rst

 Inserting Data
 --------------
-With PHQL is possible insert data using the familiar INSERT statement:
+With PHQL it's possible to insert data using the familiar INSERT statement:

 .. code-block:: php